VisionEval/OSwhitepaper/VEwhitepaper.md

 Open source development relies on a community of developers to produce, evaluate, and integrate code into a project.
 There are a number ways that development can be organized in an open source framework, but the most important features are ability to incorporate existing code from other projects, ability to develop features independently, and agreed-upon methods for developers to share their additions with the community of other developers and users.

 Incorporating code from other other projects is central to open source development.
 For example, the Vision California Urban Footprint project is an open-source scenario development and analysis tool for land use planning [(Hosted on GitHub)](https://github.com/CalthorpeAnalytics/urbanfootprint).
 This project drew from 12 distinct open source projects, including tools for database management, geospatial analysis, and data processing.
-The open source framework of this project has encouraged multiple users to
+The open source framework of this project has encouraged multiple users to adopt and modifiy the tool.

+Ideally, developers contribute

-best practices for open source development; the role of the developers in contributing additions and patches; best practices for reviewing code and maintaining working code base; testing code under new scenarios; documenting and updating.
+Reviewing code and maintaining working code base Testing code under new scenarios
+Documenting and updating.

 As development of the VisionEval models has been occurring for several years already, substantial content exists for each of the four models: (GreenSTEP, RPAT, RSPM, and EERPAT.